 How many panels do you need, and what are the shape and size of each

 need is easy to determine.
 The shapes and sizes are a bit harder to

 determine.
 I will try to explain that in detail.

-round or rectangular.
-For square or rectangular windows, you can send
+round, half-round, or octagonal.
+For square or rectangular windows, you

 me measurements.
 For round or other shaped windows, it may be necessary